top of page

 Pruning

 Remove low hanging and dead tree limbs.
 If a branch hasn't leafed out by now, it probably won’t so go ahead and chop it off.
 If you want to tree form crepe myrtles, prune sprouts from the base and any small branches on the trunk of the plant.
+As annual blooms die out and foliage becomes leggy, cut them back and fertilize for new fresh growth.

 Roses